 47. Details of the annual remuneration paid by the Company and/or legal entities in a control or group relationship to the auditor and other natural or legal persons pertaining to the same network and the percentage breakdown relating to the services.

-The review of interim financial reporting and other reliability assurance services item covers the limited audit of the consolidated financial statements for the six-month period ended 30 June 2023, the independent review of the Sustainability Report, the independent review of the green bonds report, the certification of combined financial statements and the execution of procedures to validate applications under the RRP (Recovery and Resilience Plan) agendas and PT 2020.
+The "Review of interim financial reporting and other assurance services" item includes the limited review of the consolidated financial statements for the six-month period ended 30 June 2024, the limited review of the individual financial statements of ICAS Spa for the six-month period ending on 30 June 2024, the independent review of the sustainability report, the independent review of the green bond report, and the completion of procedures for the approval of applications under the RRP (Recovery and Resilience Plan) agendas.